Okamoto's: Career

-On February 4, 2015, Okamoto's 6th single "Headhunt" was chosen as the opening theme for the anime series Durarara!!x2 Shou.
+On February 4, 2015, Okamoto's 6th single "Headhunt" was used as the opening theme for the anime series Durarara!!.

 In 2016, Okamoto's released their 9th single "Brother" as the ending theme for the Netflix series Hibana: Spark.
 In 2020, the Okamoto's song "Welcome My Friend" was used as the ending theme for the anime series Fugou Keiji: Balance Unlimited.

+In 2023, the Okamoto's song "Where Do We Go?" was used for the ending theme for the third season of the anime Dr. Stone.